EshelEyni/Symphony/README.md

 ![Liked Songs image](screenshots/liked-songs.png)

 ### Profile Page
-The profile page contains the user public playlists, followers and followed profiled lists.
+The profile page contains the user public playlists, followers and followed profiles lists.
 In the personal profile page, recently played songs are shown, with a profile list of users who like the same music.

 ![Profile page image](screenshots/profile-page.png)